develprr/metamatic-blog/_posts/2021-02-07-create-artificial-intelligence-with-biased-dice.markdown

 Now, there are many levels of exploration.
 The most primitive level is to really physically do things, both genial and crazy, common in the nature.
-If a plant seed *randomly* ends up on a road by the quirk of a whirlwind, it dies and doesn't reproduce.
+If a plant seed *randomly* ends up on a road by the gust of whirlwind, it dies and doesn't reproduce.
 But if it lands in the fertile soil, however, its offspring will be numerous.